supertestnet/btcsmartcontracts/README.md

 **Federation**

-An M of N multisig with N keyholders where M is a number lower than N
+An M of N multisig with N keyholders where M is a number equal to or lower than N

 **PSBT**